100yann/Bash-Git-Commands/README.md

 git reset - resets repository to specific commit.
 Will delete all commits that followed the specific commit but doesn't delete the changes made within those commits
 git reset --hard - does the same but deletes the changes as well
 git revert githash - creates a new commit where the changes from specified githash are deleted but the commit itself isn't

+If you want to reverse some commits that other people already have on their machines, you should revert instead of reset.
+If you want to reverse commits that you made but aren't shared yet - you can use reset.

 git remote -v - returns any existing remotes for your repository
 git remote add [name(will be used as reference for the url)] [url] - adds a new remote to the current repository, used when you already have code written that you want to push to a GitHub repo
 git remote rename [oldname] [newname] - renames the specified remote